karpathy/nanoGPT/README.md

 - `pip install tiktoken` for OpenAI's fast bpe code
 - `pip install wandb` for optional logging

-Then we want to render the detaset:
+## usage

+To render a dataset we first tokenize some documents into one giant array of indices.
+E.g. for OpenWebText see:

 ```
 $ cd data/openwebtext
 $ python prepare.py
 ```

-To download and tokenize the [openwebtext](https://huggingface.co/datasets/openwebtext) dataset.
-It will create a `train.bin` and `val.bin` which holds the GPT2 BPE token ids in a massive sequence.
+To download and tokenize the [OpenWebText](https://huggingface.co/datasets/openwebtext) dataset.
+It will create a `train.bin` and `val.bin` which holds the GPT2 BPE token ids in one sequence, stored as raw uint16 bytes.
 Then we're ready to kick off training.
-The training script currently tries to reproduce the smallest GPT-2 released by OpenAI, i.e. the 124M version of GPT-2.
-We can run it like so:
+The training script currently by default tries to reproduce the smallest GPT-2 released by OpenAI, i.e. the 124M version of GPT-2.
+We can train as follows, though I encourage you to read the code and see all of the settings and paths up top in the file:

 ```
 $ python train.py
 ```

-Once some checkpoints are written to the output directory `out`, we're ready to sample from the model:
+Once some checkpoints are written to the output directory `out`, we can sample from the model:

 ```
 $ python sample.py